Chris-Bull-Portfolio/ChrisBullPortfolio/README.md

 My Portfolio
 ------------

-I'm a recent graduate of a Data Analysis Skills Bootcamp and am looking to secure a role within the data industry.
+I'm a recent graduate of a Data Analysis Skills Bootcamp and am looking to secure a role within the data industry, preferably using Python.

 * 🌍  I'm based in Warrington
 * 🖥️  See my portfolio at [insert google sites link](http://googlesiteslink)